 14: (uncertain initials) Jellyman (20), a Railway Porter, and his wife of 23 were living with the in-laws on the High Street in Avening.

 9 railway employees are recorded living at or near Woodchester Station.
 Four of these were Railway Platelayers.
 Their job would have been to inspect the track and located at Woodchester they were ideally placed to walk the line in either direction.
 They were close neighbours too.
-Below is a crude map showing the scatter of railwaymen’s residences.
+Below is a contemporary map showing the scatter of railwaymen’s residences.
 For google map click here.
 The numbers in the text refer to the number on the map.
 Living on the High Street were (1-4) (for Street View click here):

 1: William Haster (39, born Bridgewater), a Railway Platelayer, and his wife Susan (35), with their one year old daughter Ethel, and a brother-in-law.